Younesfdj/Write-ups/Hack.INI-2K23/Pwn/64bits_call_convo/README.md

 -Lets have some infos about this elf binary
 ```
 └─$ file chall
-chall: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, BuildID[sha1]=b3563ca5a27565370cc241ea9e18b31339da248d, for GNU/Linux 3.2.0, not stripped
+chall: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=db9abcaff5baddee93c28d193df776e58d66ba70, not stripped
 ```
-we can see that this is a 32bits elf so we have a simulation how this is going to be
+we can see that this is a 64bits elf , things are not going to be like the 32bits arch

 -Now lets execute this binary and see what we got
 ```